Blindsinner/log-ai-analyzer/README.md

 ### Error-Cloud Keywords
 -   **File**: `errorcloud.txt` (must be in the script’s root directory).
--   **Purpose**: Contains a comma-separated list of custom error keywords or phrases (e.g., "EnablePutWithTupleResult not found,timed out,failed to connect").
+-   **Purpose**: Contains a comma-separated list of custom error keywords or phrases (e.g., "failed to connect,timed out,access denied").
 -   The script will detect any line in the log that contains these keywords.

 ### Offline Error Database